arielgalil/WinWin/conductor/product-guidelines.md

 ## 7. Button Layout Strategy (RTL Table/List Rows)
 *Arrange action buttons from Right to Left to match reading order:*
-1.  **Right-most:** **Delete** (Icon: Trash). *Must have a distinct visible margin separating it from other actions.*
+1.  **Right-most:** **Delete** (Icon: Trash). *Must have a distinct visible margin (ml-6) separating it from other actions.*
 2.  **Middle:** **Secondary Actions** (e.g., View History, Duplicate).
 3.  **Left-most:** **Edit** (Icon: Pencil).
-*Note: Action buttons must remain visible by default.
+*Note: Action buttons must remain visible by default and must be vertically aligned across table rows (using justify-end in RTL) to ensure UI consistency.
 Avoid hiding primary actions in overflow menus ("...") unless the interface is critically crowded.*